factomatic/kambani/README.md

 signing requests with FCT, EC and DID keys.
 Check the associated README for more information.

 ### Detecting Kambani
-A website can detected if Kambani is installed in the user's browser by dispatching a `IsKambaniInstalled` `CustomEvent` and listening for a `KambaniInstalled` event fired by Kambani in response.
+A website can detected if Kambani is installed in the user's browser by dispatching an `IsKambaniInstalled` `CustomEvent` and listening for a `KambaniInstalled` event fired by Kambani in response.

 Example code: